Love Canal: Construction of the 93rd Street School and the 99th Street School, 1952–1955

-School district sells land for home construction
+Home construction, 1950s

-The school district sold the remaining land, resulting in homes being constructed by private developers, as well as the Niagara Falls Housing Authority.
+The school district sold the remaining land sometime in late 1957 or early 1958, resulting in homes being constructed by private developers, as well as the Niagara Falls Housing Authority.
 The sale came despite the warning of a Hooker attorney, Arthur Chambers, that, as paraphrased in the minutes of a board meeting, due to chemical waste having been dumped in that area, the land was not suitable for construction where underground facilities would be necessary.
-He stated that his company could not prevent the Board from selling the land or from doing anything they wanted to with it but it was their intent that this property be used for a school and for parking.
-He further stated that they feel the property should not be divided for the purpose of building homes and hoped that no one will be injured.
+He stated that his company could not prevent the Board from selling the land or from doing anything they wanted to with it, but it was their intent that this property be used for a school and for parking.
+He further stated that Hooker felt the property should not be divided for the purpose of building homes and hoped that no one will be injured.

 During 1957, the City of Niagara Falls constructed sewers for a mixture of low-income and single family residences to be built on lands adjacent to the landfill site.
 While building the gravel sewer beds, construction crews broke through the clay seal, breaching the canal walls.
 Specifically, the local government removed part of the protective clay cap to use as fill dirt for the nearby 93rd Street School, and punched holes in the solid clay walls to build water lines and the LaSalle Expressway.
 This allowed the toxic wastes to escape when rainwater, no longer kept out by the partially removed clay cap, washed them through the gaps in the walls.
 Hence, the buried chemicals could migrate and seep from the canal.